JamesFator/BTHSControl/README.md

 ## Installation

 1. Disconnect Bluetooth device
+2. Run "./install.sh build"
-2. Run "install.sh install"
+3. Run "./install.sh install"
-3. Reconnect Bluetooth device and test
+4. Reconnect Bluetooth device and test

+## Pre-Built plug-in

+If you don't have Xcode, a pre-built binary is provided and can be used by copying the PlugIns dir from prebuilt into the AVRCPAgent dir by running cp -r ./prebuilt/PlugIns ./AVRCPAgent/ then running
+  ./install.sh install
+without performing the build. *NOTE* This is not recommended if you do have the ability to build yourself.

 ## Uninstalling